Continuing Education Requirements for Georgia LPC SW and MFT are:

 ‣ Five face-to-face ethics hours

-The rule also defines “not more than 15 shall be related hours”, but in practical terms, that phrase is unnecessary.
-For example, you can obtain 100 related hours during a licensing cycle– provided you complete 15 Core Hours and 5 face-to-face ethics.
+The rule also defines "not more than 15 shall be related hours", but it is a semantic oversight.
+Theoretically, you can obtain 100 related hours during a licensing cycle-- provided you complete 15 Core Hours and 5 face-to-face ethics.
 Therefore, there is no maximum number of related hours.

 Purpose of Professional Continuing Education

-You also don’t want to become a dinosaur in your profession.
+You don't want to become a dinosaur in your profession.
 There are emerging issues in counseling practice.
 The modern counselor or social worker should be competent in working with trends in sexual behavior and addictions.
-What constitutes ethical practice has therefore also changed.
-Ethics is the only content area that Georgia’s Composite Board specifically requires of every licensee each renewal period.
+Importantly, online psychotherapy has changed what constitutes ethical practice.
+Ethics is the only specific content area that Georgia's Composite Board requires each renewal period.

-Background and History of Continuing Education Rules in Georgia
+History of Masters Level Continuing Education Rules in Georgia

 Chapter 135-9 was written shortly after the law creating the Composite Board and the original board members were appointed on September 1 1985.
-The rule provides more detail to the law at GA Code § 43-10A-16.
-This law simply states:
+The rule provides more detail to the law at GA Code § 43-10A-16, but the law is brief:

 ‣ The board shall adopt continuing education requirements.